cardano-foundation/CIPs/CIP-0095/README.md

 these cannot satisfy the problem that this proposal tackles in a backwards compatible manner.
 Thus extending it's functionality is a necessity.

+#### Lack of Specificity

+The CIP-30 specification has required amendments to add clarification to it's ambiguity.
+There is further ambiguity around what is and is not supported via `.signTx()`.
+The specification does not explicitly list the transaction artifacts wallets has to be able to inspect and witness.
+Whilst for most use cases this is likely fine and has served the community well.
+We forsee issues around large ledger upgrades which introduce new types of transaction fields and certificate.
+Without explicit mention of what is and is not supported deltas between expected and actual functionality become common and hazardous.
+This is why we choose to explicitly list those items that wallet have to support when complying with this API.

 #### Extension Design

 With this specification we chose to extend CIP-30's functionalities.
 There would